jbcodeforce/aws-studies/docs/infra/storage.md

 ![](./diagrams/datasync.drawio.png)

-As an example to support the above architecture, we cancConfigure an AWS DataSync agent on the on-premises server that has access to the NFS file system.
+As an example to support the above architecture, we can configure an AWS DataSync agent on the on-premises server that has access to the NFS file system.
 Transfer data over the Direct Connect connection to an AWS PrivateLink interface VPC endpoint for Amazon EFS by using a private Virtual InterFace (VIF).
 Set up a DataSync scheduled task to send the video files to the EFS file system every 24 hours.

 The DataSync agent is deployed as a virtual machine that should be deployed on-premises in the same LAN as your source storage to minimize the distance traveled.